dat-ecosystem-archive/docs/papers/dat-paper.md

 ### Hypercore Registers

 Hypercore Registers are the core mechanism used in Dat.
 They are binary append-only streams whose contents are cryptographically hashed and signed and therefore can be verified by anyone with access to the public key of the writer.
-They are an implementation of the concept known as a register, a digital ledger you can trust
+They are an implementation of the concept known as a register, a digital ledger you can trust.

 Dat uses two registers, `content` and `metadata`.
 The `content` register contains the files in your repository and `metadata` contains the metadata about the files including name, size, last modified time, etc. Dat replicates them both when synchronizing with another peer.

-When files are added to Dat, each file gets split up into some number of chunks, and the chunks are then arranged into a Merkle tree, which is used later for version control and replication processed.
+When files are added to Dat, each file gets split up into some number of chunks, and the chunks are then arranged into a Merkle tree, which is used later for version control and replication processes.

 ## 2.2 Decentralized Mirroring